Elton133/Weather-app/README.md

 ## Demo

-You can see a live demo of the Pricing Panel [here](https://elton-weather.netlify.app).
+You can see a live demo of the Weather App [here](https://elton-weather.netlify.app).

 ## Features